-Recently, Chanelle was selected as one of five fellows to participate in the 2016 Outfest Screenwriting Lab for her feature-length screeplay, "I Just Wasn't Made for These Times."
-A staged live reading of scenes from the screenplay will be apart of the scheduled events for the 2016 Outfest Film Festival.
+In 2016, Chanelle was selected as a fellow for the 2016 Outfest Screenwriting Lab for her feature-length screenplay "I Just Wasn't Made For These Times."
+Select scenes from the script were performed in a live staged reading as a part of the 2016 Outfest Film Festival.

 Chanelle's comedy sketch - "When You 'Feel the Bern,' but Your Girlfriend is 'With Her" - was featured on The Advocate magazine's website and facebook page, where it amassed 15,000 views and 200 combined shares.

 Chanelle directed the stage play “Time Out”, which advanced to the second round of the Rapid Development Series at The Fountain Theatre in Los Angeles.

 Her script for the web series "Gay, Straight, and In-Between" was a semifinalist for the 2016 Quarter 1 Screen Craft Short Film Production Fund.